samrith-s/sticky-react-table/README.md

 ## Important Properties

-SRT supports a host of properties which allow you to completely customize the look and feel of the table.
+Sticky React Table supports a host of properties which allow you to completely customize the look and feel of the table.
 You can find the properties supported by the two primary components exposed by the package.

 <a name="table"></a>